The following moving tips have been provided to assist you with packing and will ultimately help save you time and money.

 |Large||4.5 Cu.Ft.||Linen, bedding, towels, toys, lamps, Tupperware, pillows, shoes, lightweight bulk items|

-- Shoes can be placed in the bottom of the wardrobe cartons.
+- Shoes, belts, handbags, pillows and lighter items can be placed in the bottom of the wardrobe cartons.

 - For light fixtures, lamps and lampshades – Remove bulbs, decorative knobs and shades.
 Roll up cords.
 Pack lamps with bedding or wrap separately and place upright in clean, tissue-lined carton.
 Wrap decorative knobs with packing paper and tape to inside wall of carton that contains shade.

-- To save boxes and cost, you may want to move lamp shades in your own personal vehicle
+- To save boxes and cost, as well as prevent damage, you may want to move lamp shades in your own personal vehicle

 - For glasses and stemware – place glasses and stemware toward the top of your box in an upright position, not on their sides.
 Heavier items (dishware, pitchers, etc. should be placed toward the bottom of the box.